ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 ### Do not train assertion

 A "do not train" assertion specifies whether an asset may be used in data mining or AI/ML training.
-The `label` property of such an assertion has the value `c2pa.training-mining` and the corresponding data object has four properties:
+The `label` property of such an assertion has the value `c2pa.training-mining` and there are four properties in the corresponding data object that indicate how the asset may be used:

-- `c2pa.data_mining` - Can text or data be extracted from the asset for purposes of determining "patterns, trends and correlations", including images containing text, where the text could be extracted via OCR.
+- `c2pa.data_mining` - Whether text or data be extracted from the asset for purposes of determining "patterns, trends and correlations", including images containing text, where the text could be extracted via OCR.
-- `c2pa.ai_inference` - Can the asset be used as input to a trained AI/ML model for the purposes of inferring a result.
+- `c2pa.ai_inference` - Whether the asset be used as input to a trained AI/ML model for the purposes of inferring a result.
-- `c2pa.ai_generative_training` - Can the asset be used as training data for a generative AI/ML model that could produce derivative assets?
+- `c2pa.ai_generative_training` - Whether the asset be used as training data for a generative AI/ML model that could produce derivative assets?
-- `c2pa.ai_training` - Can the asset be used as data to train non-generative AI/ML models, such as those used for classification, object detection, etc.
+- `c2pa.ai_training` - Whether the asset be used as data to train non-generative AI/ML models, such as those used for classification, object detection, and so on.

 :::info
 The `c2pa.ai_generative_training` assertion is distinct because generative AI enables creating derivative assets, while other uses do not.
 :::

-Each of these properties is an object with a `use` property that can have one of these properties:
+The value of each of the above properties is an object with a `use` property that can have one of these properties:

 - `allowed`: Permission is granted for this type of use.
 - `notAllowed`: Permission is NOT granted for this type of use.